Celebrate Cancer Survivors This June

 Give Back This June And Donate Your Car

-Many children are facing cancer and other life-threatening medical conditions each day.
+Many children are facing cancer and other critical illnesses each day.
 One way you can make a positive difference today is to make a vehicle donation to Wheels For Wishes benefiting Make-A-Wish.
-Make-A-Wish grants wishes to children ages 2 ½ - 18 who are facing life-threatening medical conditions.
+Make-A-Wish grants wishes to children ages 2 ½ - 18 who are facing critical illnesses.
 You can help them reach more children in your community just by donating your car, truck, boat, RV, motorcycle or other vehicle.